Pirashan/DTTP-Password-Generator/README.md

   * After use data is collected, a random password will be generated using JavaScript
 * A text area
   * This area will display the password once it is generated

+The prompts will be asked through the browser, Yes correlates to Okay and No correlates to Cancel